Abhisesarcasm/namste-react/Notes/ep-2.md

 Node Module == Contains all the code/data that we fetch from npm for that dependency

 Q=> Why extra folders are also there in node_modules?
-Ans => For example :- (parcel) dependency contains other dependencies with it those dependencies contains other dependencied this is called Transistive Dependency.
+Ans => For example :- (parcel) dependency contains other dependencies with it those dependencies contains other dependencies this is called Transistive Dependency.
 (Dependency Tree)

 Q=> How many package.json ,package.lock.json are there in our application?
 Ans => Not 2 more than that.
 Bcoz in node_modules as we can see that every package have their own package.json